FernandoMelgar/notes/Source/Learning how to learn/202102181259 - Chunking information.md

 # Chunking information
 **What is a chunk?** Unite mental pieces of information through meaning how to form a chunk?

-Get an innitial sence of the pattern.
+- Get an initial sense of the pattern.

+Steps to chunking:
+1. FOCUS, FOCUS AND FOCUS.
+2.